-McMillen Jacobs Associates was awarded roles during both the preliminary design and construction phases, primarily focusing on tunneling and station-related work.
-The project requires tunneling and station excavation in both soil and rock through downtown San Francisco, with materials ranging from saturated alluvial soils to cemented sand and weathered to fresh bedrock.
+McMillen Jacobs Associates has been an integral part of the PM/CM team, providing staff at all levels, including Resident Engineers for the tunneling and stations work.
+The firm also performed design oversight prior to construction, and we are currently supporting the SFMTA in claims resolution.
+The project has required tunneling and station excavation in both soil and rock through downtown San Francisco, with materials ranging from saturated alluvial soils to cemented sand and weathered to fresh bedrock.
 Major design and construction issues include minimizing community disruption, managing tunneling risks, complex utility relocations, and extensive building protection measures.

-Twin bore tunnels ($234M; Barnard Impregilo Healy) were excavated using earth pressure balance tunnel boring machines between a launch shaftsupported with slurry walls under Interstate 80 and a retrieval shaft constructed by cutter soil mix across the street from Washington Square Parkin the North Beach neighborhood.
-Tunnel cross-passages were built using ground freezing and conventional mining methods.
-The project required an extensive network of compensation grouting arrays to be installed and preconditioned beneath critical buildings and facilities along the tunnel alignment.
+Twin bore tunnels ($234M; Barnard Impregilo Healy) were excavated using earth pressure balance tunnel boring machines between a launch shaft supported with slurry walls under Interstate 80 and a retrieval shaft constructed by cutter soil mixing across the street from Washington Square Park in the North Beach neighborhood.
+Tunnel cross passages were built using ground freezing and conventional mining methods.
+The project required an extensive network of compensation grouting arrays to be installed and preconditioned beneath critical buildings and facilities along the tunnel alignment, including one location where the new tunnels passed directly beneath existing, in-service BART tunnels.
 The tunnels were completed in mid-2014.

-Upon completion of the tunnels, three underground stations ($839M; Tutor Perini Corporation) began construction at Yerba Buena/Moscone Center, Union Square/Market Street, and Chinatown.
+Three underground stations ($839M; Tutor Perini Corporation) are currently being constructed at Yerba Buena/Moscone Center, Union Square/Market Street, and Chinatown.
 The stations are located in highly urban, congested areas, surrounded by high-rise, historic structures.
-Station construction is achieved via 60- to 100- foot deep open-cut methods using braced slurry, secant, and tangent pile wall construction as ground support, as well as 600-feet of cavern constructed using the sequential excavation method (SEM).
-An elaborate compensation grouting program was also necessary for the excavation of these stations, and extensive jet grouting was installed to limit permeability.
-Revenue service is expected to be on line in 2019.
+Station excavation has been achieved via 60- to 100- foot deep open-cut methods using braced slurry, secant, and tangent pile wall construction as ground support, as well as 600-feet of cavern constructed using the sequential excavation method (SEM).
+An elaborate compensation grouting program was put in place for settlement mitigation, and extensive jet grouting was installed to limit permeability.
+Revenue service is expected to be on line by June 2021.